4 Surprising Ways Birth Control Could Affect Your Future Fertility

 The use of hormonal birth control for five years or more has been associated6 with thinner endometrial (uterine) lining in women undergoing fertility treatments, which could make it more difficult to have healthy implantation and healthy pregnancy.
 This area warrants further exploration, but the same mechanism that provides protection against endometrial cancer while on birth control may be the cause of this observed phenomenon.
 It's important to note that in this study the women were already undergoing fertility treatments, so there may be additional factors involved.

 Making it harder to find a "compatible" mate.

 I want to be super clear that this is a theory only, but it is worth a mention.
 Several studies have shown that women on hormonal birth control select for mates with genes more similar to their own—in other words, they potentially select a partner that isn't the most compatible for baby making, which may contribute to difficulty conceiving when coming off of birth control.
 We don't know that this affects fertility definitively due to the lack of research, but it's definitely an area that warrants exploration.

 When should you stop birth control if you want to get pregnant?

 Real talk: If you're taking the pill to delay pregnancy, then waiting too long to go off can potentially thwart your baby-making efforts.
-While there have been studies showing no significant difference in the amount of time it takes to conceive after coming off the pill compared to other birth control methods, there have been other studies showing a delay in the return of ovulation and regular menstrual cycles.
+While there have been studies7 showing no significant difference in the amount of time it takes to conceive after coming off the pill compared to other birth control methods, there have been other studies8 showing9 a delay in the return of ovulation and regular menstrual cycles.